 Jaundice is usually a harmless condition in newborns that causes yellowing of the skin and the whites of the eyes.
 This condition occurs when there’s a build-up of bilirubin in the blood.
 Biliburn is a yellow substance produced during the normal breakdown process of the red blood cells.
 The liver removes bilirubin from the blood in children and adults, passing it through the bowels and exiting the body.

 However, a newborn baby’s liver cannot remove bilirubin as easily as an adult.
 This can create a build-up of bilirubin if the newborn has problems processing it and passing it through the body.

-Most types of jaundice go away on their own.
-Others need treatment to lower bilirubin levels.
+While most jaundice cases go away on their own, some newborns need help to lower bilirubin levels in the body.

 What Causes Jaundice?

-- Breastfeeding jaundice: Breastfeeding jaundice may occur when your baby does not drink enough breast milk.
-It occurs in 5% to 10% of newborns.
+- Breastfeeding jaundice: breastfeeding jaundice can occur when the newborn doesn’t consume enough breastmilk.
+It occurs in 5-10% of newborns.

-- Blood group incompatibility (Rh or ABO problems): If a baby and mother have different blood types, sometimes the mother produces antibodies that destroy the newborn’s red blood cells.
-This causes a sudden buildup of bilirubin in the baby’s blood.
-This serious type of jaundice usually begins during the first 24 hours of life.
-Rh problems formerly caused the most severe form of jaundice.
+- Blood group incompatibility (Rh or ABO problems): if the newborn and mother have different blood types, the mother can produce antibodies that can destroy the newborn’s red blood cells.
+It causes an immediate buildup of bilirubin in the newborn’s body, occurring during the first 24-hours of life.
+It’s a severe form of jaundice.

 How Is Jaundice Diagnosed?

-Doctors can tell if a baby has jaundice based on the yellowing of the skin and whites of the eyes.
-Usually, all newborns are checked for jaundice before leaving the hospital or birth center.
+Doctors can easily spot a baby with jaundice based on the yellowing of the skin and the whites of their eyes.
+Typically, newborns are checked for jaundice prior to leaving the hospital.